Bar program · Pour cost · Operations

 This is the slowest leak and the hardest to spot.
 Your menu prints a 1.5 oz pour on the vodka soda.
 Your bartenders pour 1.75 because they were trained by the senior bartender who learned from a bartender who learned from someone who liked a heavy hand.
 The lineage of bar training is mostly oral, mostly informal, and mostly drift.

 The fix: seasonal spec audits.
 Pull the menu, pour every drink to spec, weigh or measure the output, compare to the recipe.
-Re-train where needed.
-Don’t shame anyone — recipe drift is a training-and-time problem, not a discipline problem.
-But fix it, because every menu item with drift is bleeding margin silently.
+Re-train where it’s off.
+Don’t shame anyone.
+Recipe drift is a training-and-time problem, not a discipline problem.
+But fix it, because every menu item with drift bleeds margin quietly and you won’t feel it until the year-end number is ugly.

 Why theft is almost never the first answer #

 Treating every variance spike as theft poisons team trust faster than the variance itself ever costs you.
-Bartenders know when they’re being assumed guilty.
-Word travels fast.
+Bartenders know when they’re being assumed guilty, and word travels fast.
 The good ones leave for the bar across the street that doesn’t suspect them.
-Now you’re paying $300 to recruit and train a replacement on top of the variance you couldn’t explain.
-Plus you’re down a senior bartender.
-Which means the new hires are pouring 1.7 oz again.
-(We are running in circles.
-This is the cycle.)
+Now you’re paying $300 to recruit and train a replacement on top of the variance you couldn’t explain, you’re down a senior bartender, and the new hires are pouring 1.7 oz again.
+Right back where we started.

 The investigation order I’d recommend: